nufail-01/Loruki-Cloud-Hosting/README.md

 - 📄 Multi-page layout structure & navigation
 - 📱 Responsive design using media queries
+- 🎞️ Effective use of CSS animations to enhance UI
 - ♿ Semantic HTML for better accessibility
 - 🎨 CSS styling for consistent and flexible UI